denis-berthier/Sudoku-classif/README.md

-## 3. T&E(2) collections
+## 3. Pre-tridagon T&E(2) collections
-The puzzle collections dealt with in this folder consist of puzzles in T&E(2), some from the pre-tridagon era, some from the post-tridagon era.
+The two puzzle collections dealt with in this folder consist of puzzles in T&E(2) from the pre-tridagon era, when "hardest" was understood as "with the highest SER".
+All these puzzles have BxB ≤ 7 (and only 3 have BxB = 7). <br>
 ### 3.1.
-The eleven-26370-TE2 pre-tridagon folder
+The eleven-26370-TE2 folder
+In addition to the usual files, it contains:
+* the "sudo-eleven.pdf" file = [eleven 2011a];
+* the document [eleven 2011b], in two parts;
+* a "degen-cycl-trid-list.clp" file containing the list of puzzles with a degenerate-cyclicl tridagon;
+* an "Imp630-list.clp" file containing the list of puzzles with a some Imp630 pattern;
+* B2B,..., B6B sub-folders for elementary statistics restricted to the corresponding sub-collections of puzzles; these local results are reported in the global RESULTS.clp file of the eleven-26370-TE2 folder;
+* a B6B+ folder for the calculations used in section 6.2.1 of [HCCS2];
+* a Sample40 folder for the calculations used in section 6.2.2 of [HCCS2];
+* a "BxB-PBCS-Table-11-2" folder for the BxB results computed with [SudoRules] for a sublist of 1,278 puzzles were published as Table 11.2 and followig remarks in [PBCS]; they were also used to check that the [SudoRules] and [SHC] results coincided.<br>

+The detailed BxB results given here for the full list of puzzles were used in Table 2.2 of [HCCS], an extension of Table 11.2 of [PBCS].

 ### 3.2.
-The ph2010-3103972-TE2 pre-tridagon folder
+The ph2010-3103972-TE2 folder
-### 3.3 The
+In addition to the usual files, it contains:
+* B2B,..., B7B sub-folders for elementary statistics restricted to the corresponding sub-collections of puzzles; these local results are reported in the global RESULTS.clp file of the ph2010-3103972-TE2 folder.

 <br><br><br>

+## 4. Post-tridagon T&E(2) collections
+The puzzle collections dealt with in this folder consist of puzzles in T&E(2) from the post-tridagon era.

+<br><br><br>
-## 4. Collections with extreme numbers of clues
+## 5. Collections with extreme numbers of clues
 The puzzle collections dealt with in this folder

 <br><br><br>
-## 5. License
+## 6. License
 Strictly speaking, there is litle software in this repository.<br>
 Puzzles and puzzle collections remain the intellectual property of their creators.<br>
 Puzzle solutions and classifications are my intellectual property.<br>
 All this means that any mention of the above should be accompanied by the relevant references.<br>
 <br><br>

-## 6. References<br>
+## 7. References<br>
-(A copy of the folloiwng references is present in the "Publications" folder of CSP-Rules. <br>Each of them can also be downloaded from ResearchGate: https://www.researchgate.net/profile/Denis-Berthier/research)<br>
+The following artciles and books can be downloaded in pdf form from ResearchGate: https://www.researchgate.net/profile/Denis-Berthier/research).
+Most of them are also present in the "Publications" folder of CSP-Rules. <br>
 ### Articles<br>
 * [Berthier 2008a]: BERTHIER D., From Constraints to Resolution Rules, Part I: Conceptual Framework, International Joint Conferences on Computer, Information, Systems Sciences and Engineering (CISSE 08), December 5-13, 2008, Springer.
 Published as a chapter of Advanced Techniques in Computing Sciences and Software Engineering, Khaled Elleithy Editor, pp. 165-170, Springer, 2010.<br>
 * [Berthier 2008b]: BERTHIER D., From Constraints to Resolution Rules, Part II: chains, braids, confluence and T&E, International Joint Conferences on Computer, Information, Systems Sciences and Engineering (CISSE 08), December 5-13, 2008, Springer.
 Published as a chapter of Advanced Techniques in Computing Sciences and Software Engineering, Khaled Elleithy Editor, pp. 171-176, Springer, 2010.<br>